Top Scholarships in Australia for Indian Students in 2025

 4. Aim for Strong English Proficiency Scores

 A high score in English language tests not only strengthens your university application but also boosts your chances with scholarship committees.
-Here are the ideal benchmarks:
+Here are the ideal benchmarks for english proficiency:

 - IELTS: 6.5–7.5 overall